Vectornaut/horomonica/README.md

 ## To do

+* Instrument design (Bob)
+  * Look for decorated surfaces that have at least two or three triangulations with moderate λ.
+  * Write a triangulation-builder interface (Aaron).
+Here's an idea.
+    * The display is the Farey tesselation.
+    * Tap two edges to identify.
+    * ...?
 * Display (Aaron)
+  * Show edge active area?
+  * Adjust for device pixel ratio.
 * Click mapping (Aaron)
+  * Fine-tune edge activation width.
 * Sound
   * The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) seems to include powerful audio synthesis tools.
 Since we want to play pretty simple waveforms at arbitrary pitches, synthesizing audio in the browser might be best.
 * Multitouch (François)